z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 }
 ```

-This is very similar to the BiFrost high resolution code, except the line/column
+This is very similar to the BiFrost high resolution code, except the line and
-positioning is tweaked to access the larger display area of BiFrost*2.
-You'll
+column positioning is tweaked to access the larger display area of
-also notice the _BIFROST2_install()_ function call the top.
-BiFrost*2 needs to
+BiFrost*2.
+You will also notice the _BIFROST2_install()_ function call at the
-initialise itself differently depending in the Spectrum model it finds itself
+top.
+BiFrost*2 needs to initialise itself differently depending on the Spectrum
+model it finds itself running on.

-running on.
-When you run this you'll also notice the artefacts the horizontally
+When you run this you'll also notice the artefacts the horizontally moving ball
-moving ball leaves just off the sides of the BiFrost*2 display area.
-This is
+leaves just off the sides of the BiFrost*2 display area.
+This is where the
-where the border with the same colour INK and PAPER comes in handy.
+border with the same colour INK and PAPER comes in handy.

 As an extra bonus at the end of this article, let's skip the makefile and use a
 different approach for building.
 Use these commands to build the example: